-While Apple does produce a large number of patent filings and applications on a weekly basis, their existence isn't a guarantee that the concepts described will make their way into future products or services.
+While Apple is granted very many patents each year, their existence isn't a guarantee that the concepts described will make their way into future products or services.
 They do however serve as an indication of areas where Apple has shown interest.

-For this patent application, employing any of the ideas is plausible for Apple, as it would require only software changes made to watchOS.
-Since the Apple Watch has tilt sensors and accelerometers for fitness tracking and the aforementioned Raise to Speak, it already has the hardware required to implement such features in the future, if Apple decides to use them.
+Plus for this particular one, employing any of the ideas is plausible because it would seemingly would require only software changes to be made towatchOS.
+Since the Apple Watch has tilt sensors and accelerometers for fitness tracking and the aforementioned Raise to Speak, it already has the hardware required to implement such features, if Apple decides to use them.